Logo - Business Development Bank of Canada - BDC

 Before selecting and registering a name, you’ll need to decide on a business structure for your future company.

-If you choose a sole proprietorship, you can operate under your own name—you do not have to register a business name.
-You will need to register, though, if you add any words to your name (e.g., Jane Roy Consulting).
+If you choose a sole proprietorship, you can operate under your own name and you will not have to register a business name.
+However, you will need to register if you add any words to your name (for example, Jane Roy Consulting).

-The other forms of business structures, namely general partnership and incorporation, must register a corporate name or a trade name with the government.
+Other types of business structures, namely general partnership and corporation, must register a corporate name or a trade name with the government.

 In Canada, you can incorporate your business, including registering your name, in 14 different jurisdictions: at the federal level, and in 10 provinces and three territories.